IoT (Internet of Things) is transforming the way we manage our buildings. And with the current move to hybrid work, it is more useful than ever.

 These are just a few examples of Energy IoT use cases.
 But there are many equipment functions within a building that can be connected and automated to enhance performance, increase efficiency and reduce expenses even further.

-When you implement Energy IoT technologies in your building, such as smart meters, control of lighting and HVAC systems, EMS, among other technologies, it will be able to carry out an Energy Intelligent Management Strategy.
+When you implement Energy IoT technologies in your building, such as smart meters, control of lighting and HVAC systems, and EMS, among other technologies, it will be able to carry out an Energy Intelligent Management Strategy.

 Spacewell’s DEXMA Platform is an example of Energy IoT in action.
 This advanced energy management platform enables energy managers to implement a complete intelligent energy strategy in all their buildings, automating a multitude of tasks.